MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/migration-roadmap-microsoft-365.md

 >
 >[Migrate your content to Microsoft 365](https://docs.microsoft.com/sharepointmigration/migrate-to-sharepoint-online)

 Most enterprise organizations have a heterogeneous environment with multiple releases of operating systems, client software, and server software.
-Microsoft 365 Enterprise includes the most secure versions of these key components of your IT infrastructure with productivity features that are designed to take advantage of cloud technologies.
+Microsoft 365 for enterprise includes the most secure versions of these key components of your IT infrastructure with productivity features that are designed to take advantage of cloud technologies.

-To maximize the business value of the Microsoft 365 Enterprise integrated suite of products, begin planning and implementing a strategy to migrate releases of:
+To maximize the business value of the Microsoft 365 for enterprise integrated suite of products, begin planning and implementing a strategy to migrate releases of:

 - The Office client installed on your computers to Microsoft 365 Apps for enterprise
 - Office servers installed on your servers to their equivalent services in Microsoft 365